GluuFederation/docs-ce-prod/docs/source/upgrade/patches.md

 - All Gluu versions (2.x - 3.x), any installation using Gluu OpenDJ

 ### Description

-OpenDJ 3.0 is affected by bug preventing replication server component from successfully starting if its DB's certain changelog (binary) files are of size of multiply of 256.
-More info on the [OpenDJ jira](https://bugster.forgerock.org/jira/browse/OPENDJ-2969).
+OpenDJ 3.0 is affected by a bug preventing replication server from successfully starting if the size of certain changelog (binary) files become a multiple of 256.

-Upgrading to a fixed 3.5 package version isn't yet possible at the time of writting due to licensing.
+Upgrading to a fixed OpenDJ 3.5 or 4.0 package isn't possible at the time of writting due to licensing.
 The only possible workaround is to rename/remove the `changeDBlog/` dir before starting OpenDJ's JVM.
 Thus a workaround was developed by the Gluu Team in attempt to mitigate its impact, which automates the process and does it transparenlty to an user.

-If the bug presents itself, when starting the Gluu Server you will see errors like: `category=SYNC severity=ERROR msgID=org.opends.messages.replication.274 msg=The following log '/opt/opendj/changelogDb/2.dom/1234.server' must be released but it is not referenced."`
+If the bug presents itself, when starting the Gluu Server you will see an error like:

+`category=SYNC severity=ERROR msgID=org.opends.messages.replication.274 msg=The following log '/opt/opendj/changelogDb/2.dom/1234.server' must be released but it is not referenced."`

+More info on the [OpenDJ jira](https://bugster.forgerock.org/jira/browse/OPENDJ-2969).

 ### Steps to Fix